 5. Now, enter your new password in the Password field and click on the “Save” button.
 If need be, you can even change the saved username by editing the “Username” field.

 That’s it.
-You’ve successfully updated saved password in Edge.
+You’ve successfully updated the saved password in Edge.

 Change Saved Password in Edge – Wrapping Up

-All in all, it is very easy to edit saved passwords on Edge.
-You just need to go through different settings.
+All in all, it is straightforward to edit saved passwords on Edge.
+You need to go through different settings.

-However, for better usability and security, I recommend you use some sort of password manager.
+However, for better usability and security, I recommend using a good password manager, like LastPass or Bitwarden.

 For storing all your passwords offline, you can use a free and open-source password manager called KeePass.
-Though it is a completely offline password manager, you can sync it using cloud services like OneDrive, Dropbox, Google Drive, etc. There are also third-party extensions and mobile apps for you to access saved passwords on other devices.
+Though it is an entirely offline password manager, you can sync it using cloud services like OneDrive, Dropbox, Google Drive, etc. There are also third-party extensions and mobile apps for you to access saved passwords on other devices.

 If you don’t want to go through all that, then try Lasspass or Enpass.
 Both services are free to some extent and support automatic syncing between all your devices.

-Hope that helps.
-Comment below sharing your thoughts and experiences about using the above method to edit saved password in Edge browser.
+I hope that helps.
+Comment below, sharing your thoughts and experiences using the above method to edit saved passwords in the Edge browser.